ads-veltium/v-f-b-e-7/SDK/esp-idf/components/tinyusb/tinyusb/docs/porting.md

 Also make sure to enable endpoint specific interrupts.

-##### dcd_edpt_close

-Close an endpoint. his function is used for implementing alternate settings.

-After calling this, the device should not respond to any packets directed towards this endpoint.
-When called, this function must abort any transfers in progress through this endpoint, before returning.

-Implementation is optional.
-Must be called from the USB task.
-Interrupts could be disabled or enabled during the call.

 ##### dcd_edpt_xfer

 `dcd_edpt_xfer` is responsible for configuring the peripheral to send or receive data from the host. "xfer" is short for "transfer". **This is one of the core methods you must implement for TinyUSB to work (one other is the interrupt handler).**  Data from the host is the OUT direction and data to the host is IN.
+In other words, direction is relative to the host.

-It  is used for all endpoints including the control endpoint 0.
+`dcd_edpt_xfer` is used for all endpoints including the control endpoint 0.
 Make sure to handle the zero-length packet STATUS packet on endpoint 0 correctly.
 It may be a special transaction to the peripheral.

 Besides that, all other transactions are relatively straight-forward.
 The endpoint address provides the endpoint number and direction which usually determines where to write the buffer info.
 The buffer and its length are usually written to a specific location in memory and the peripheral is told the data is valid.
 (Maybe by writing a 1 to a register or setting a counter register to 0 for OUT or length for IN.)

-The transmit buffer alignment is determined by `CFG_TUSB_MEM_ALIGN`.
+TODO: can we promise the buffer is word aligned?

 One potential pitfall is that the buffer may be longer than the maximum endpoint size of one USB packet.
 Some peripherals can handle transmitting multiple USB packets for a provided buffer (like the SAMD21).
 Others (like the nRF52) may need each USB packet queued individually.
 To make this work you'll need to track some state for yourself and queue up an intermediate USB packet from the interrupt handler.

 Once the transaction is going, the interrupt handler will notify TinyUSB of transfer completion.
-During transmission, the IN data buffer is guarenteed to remain unchanged in memory until the `dcd_xfer_complete` function is called.

-The dcd_edpt_xfer function must never add zero-length-packets (ZLP) on its own to a transfer.
-If a ZLP is required, then it must be explicitly sent by the stack calling dcd_edpt_xfer(), by calling dcd_edpt_xfer() a second time with len=0.
-For control transfers, this is automatically done in `usbd_control.c`.

-At the moment, only a single buffer can be transmitted at once.
-There is no provision for double-buffering. new dcd_edpt_xfer() will not be called again on the same endpoint address until the driver calls dcd_xfer_complete() (except in cases of USB resets).
+TODO: who handles zero-length data packets?

 ##### dcd_xfer_complete